emersonbbezerra/candyCostManager/README.md

 }
 ```

-If the ingredient with the specified ID is not found, the API will return the error:
+If the component with the specified ID is not found, the API will return the error:

 ```
 404 Not Found